VuePress EcosystemVuePress Ecosystem

 Tips

-For size reasons, the plugin does not include the @vuepress/shiki-twoslash package by default.
-If you want to use it, you need to install it manually.
+For size optimization, the plugin doesn't include the @vuepress/shiki-twoslash package by default.
+You need to install it manually to use this feature.

 • Also see: